The Best Pool Alarms For Keeping Your Family Safe (2019)

 Install these on all your doors and pool gates to keep your loved ones safe.

-The super affordable Smartpool YardGard alarm (click here to check the price on Amazon) is an always-on alarm that passes all state and barrier code inspections.
+The super affordable Smartpool YardGard alarm (click here to check the price on Amazon) is an always-on unit that passes all state and barrier code inspections.

 It’s affordability, ease of use and compact size make it a great choice for the pool-owner who wants to install alarms at multiple entries.